theQRL/hyperion/docs/assembly.rst

 Values of Typed Variables
 =========================

-In contrast to EVM assembly, Solidity has types which are narrower than 256 bits, e.g. ``uint24``.
+In contrast to ZVM assembly, Hyperion has types which are narrower than 256 bits, e.g. ``uint24``.
 For efficiency, most arithmetic operations ignore the fact that types can be shorter than 256 bits, and the higher-order bits are cleaned when necessary,